What is the VITAL science?

 The VSEP reconvened at FAMS2017, Sydney, and agreed to: develop model averaging methodology; continue to gather threshold data; continue to look for clinical data for other allergens; and progress work on consumption data.

 Worked towards completion of the model averaging project.
-The VSEP are scheduled to reconvene at EAACI-FAAM, Copenhagen, in October 2018
+The VSEP reconvened at EAACI-FAAM, Copenhagen, in October 2018.

 The review process

 The VSEP reviewed the data from clinical (low-dose oral) food challenges from both published and unpublished studies.
 The papers were sourced from Australia, the United States and the European Union and over 1800 clinical data points were collated.
 The data included in the review was required to meet defined quality criteria to ensure the resulting allergen thresholds were statistically sound.
 The data set was analysed by applying three statistical models applied to the individual NOAELs and LOAELs for each allergenic food, and by using a dose-distribution modelling approach so that the results were predictive for the entire population.
 No additional uncertainty factors were applied because ED01 or lower than 95% confidence intervals of ED05 were used.

 The following papers discuss the process for how the Reference Doses within VITAL 2.0 were developed.

 - Taylor et al (2014) Establishment of reference doses for residues of allergenic foods: report of the vital expert panel, food and chemical toxicology.
 Food Chem Toxicol 63: 9–17.